coryarcangel/coryarcangel.com/_things-i-made/1991-001-insectiside.md

 medium: Video
 dims:
 pitch: "​Live concert by my sister and I's band."
-ps: "<p>​Yeah,....this is how we used to spend our time in the suburbs of Buffalo New York. "
+ps: "​Yeah,....this is how we used to spend our time in the suburbs of Buffalo New York. "
 live_url:
 related:
 youtube: https://www.youtube.com/playlist?list=PLIVciZ6unaZRXnGdIy4PaG-tbbj-T6bkz